metabrainz/picard-docs/functions/func_get_original.rst

 .. note::

    Usually you can access the values of a tag by the proper variable name.
 For example, if your tag is called "rerecorded" you can use ``%rerecorded%``.
 But the hyphen is not a valid character for a script variable, so ``%re-recorded%`` gives a syntax error.
-In cases like this you need to use ``$get(re-recorded)``.
+In cases like this you need to use ``$get_original(re-recorded)``.

 **Example:**